Discover the Top 5 XDR Use Cases for Today’s Cyber Threat Landscape

 Security Measures: Encrypt the information both at rest and in transit to prevent unauthorized entities from accessing the personal information.
 There needs to be access control, whereby only authorized personals can view or modify data.
 Regularly audit and monitor allow the detection and response to possible breaches.

-Security Measures: Encrypt Medical records and secure with access controls to prevent unauthorized persons from accessing, viewing, or changing them.
+Security Measures: Encrypt medical records and secure with access controls to prevent unauthorized persons from accessing, viewing, or changing them.
 Establish electronic health record (EHR) systems with built-in security features, such as role-based access controls and audit trails, which will ensure these types of records can only be accessed for the purpose of viewing or updating by those authorized to do so.

 Billing information has all the financial details which are essential for payment process and insurance claims.
 It includes: